 The goal of the rebellion was to take control of the British island colony and create a separate Black independent nation.
 The rebels were inspired by the First Maroon War that also occurred in Jamaica, from 1728 to 1740.
 That rebellion was led by Queen Nanny of the Maroons.
 They did not know that the success of the Maroons in that earlier conflict would eventually help bring about the downfall of their rebellion.

 Tacky’s War began on Easter Monday, April 7, 1760.
 Tacky and his followers began the rebellion by killing white masters and overseers on the Frontier and Trinity plantations.
 The owner of the Trinity plantation, Zachary Bayly, however, managed to escape.
 Slaves also rose up on the Esher estate owned by wealthy politician William Beckford and joined in the rebellion.
-The rebels, now in the hundreds, made their way to the storeroom at Fort Haldane where they killed the storekeeper and captured and defended the town of Port Maria from British colonial forces.
+Hundreds of rebels made their way to the storeroom at Fort Haldane where they killed the storekeeper and captured and defended the town of Port Maria from British colonial forces.
 Tacky and his troops commandeered nearly four barrels of gunpowder and 40 firearms and then overran the Heywood Hall plantation.

 On April 12, 1760, British troops and their Maroon allies attacked the rebels, wounding Tacky in battle.
 Two days later additional Maroons under British commanders engaged Tacky and his followers in the Battle of Rocky Valley.
 Most of the rebels were killed.
 Many others fled into a cave near what is now called Tacky Falls, where they committed mass suicide.
 Tacky and a few of his followers fled into the woods pursued by Maroons.
 One British marksman, attacking with the Maroons, shot and killed Tacky and then severed his head.
 That head was then displayed on a pole in Spanish Town until some of Tacky’s surviving followers took it down.
 Many of the remaining surviving rebels were captured and executed.
 Resistance, however, continued for nearly a year until 1761, when British colonial forces and their Maroon allies killed or captured the remaining followers.

-Despite Tacky’s death and the failure of the rebellion, servile insurrections would continue in Jamaica until slavery was officially ended by the British government in 1834.
-The costs of these continuing rebellions was a major factor in the British government outlawing slavery throughout the Empire.
+Despite Tacky’s death and the failure of the rebellion, insurrections continued in Jamaica until slavery was officially ended by the British government in 1834.
+The cost of these continuing rebellions was a major factor in the British government outlawing slavery throughout the empire.